Jun Hyun-moo: Education

 Jeon graduated from Yonsei University with a degree in Sociology and English Literature.

 Philanthropy

 Jun also donated 100 million won to single mothers in 2018 and joined the Seoul Fruit of Love Honor Society.

 In 2019, Jun donated 50 million won to help victims of the Gangwon wildfires and in 2020 he donated 100 million won to low-income families struggling with COVID-19.
 He also donated 10 million won to teenagers to help them generate self-sufficiency through the 'Free Market'.

-On March 7, 2022, Jun donated 100 million won to support emergency relief for forest fire victims through the Seoul Social Welfare Community Team (hereinafter referred to as the fruit of love).
+On March 7, 2022, Jun donated 100 million won to support emergency relief for forest fire victims through Community Chest Korea (hereinafter referred to as the fruit of love).